chesslablab/spablab/README.md

 Thank you for your interest in this exciting project!

-It may be appear as being quite challenging provided it requires this [chess server](https://github.com/programarivm/chess-server) up and running. `redux-chess` is "just a chessboard" as lightweight as it can possibly be sending messages to a WebSocket server.
+It may appear as if being quite challenging provided it requires this [chess server](https://github.com/programarivm/chess-server) up and running. `redux-chess` is "just a chessboard" as lightweight as it can possibly be.

-So make sure the chess server is running on localhost:
+The chessboard just sends messages to a WebSocket server so make sure the chess server is running on localhost:

 ```
 $ php cli/ws-server.php